 Taking Action for Optimal Community and Long-Term Stroke Care (TACLS) is an evidence-based resource closely linked with the HSF Canadian Stroke Best Practice Recommendations.
 It provides information and guidance to help support healthcare providers as they work together with people who have had a stroke living in community and long-term care settings.
 Click here for more information.

-- Writing Group Members
+- Writing Group Members and External Reviewers

 - Interprofessional Care Planning and Communication

-- Community Reintegration Following Stroke
+- Community Participation Following Stroke